Write well. Write often. Edit wisely.

 How to Grow a Novel by Sol Stein.
 This one has writing tips, but when I read it, I’m reminded of what I love about writing.
 I use How to Grow a Novel to charge my writing batteries.

 Chicago Manual of Style.
 If you’re writing for anyone who uses this as their style foundation, you need it too.
 Actually, you just need it because it’s got information every writer needs and examples that are clear.
-(I actually use the 14th edition, but the 15th is the current edition.
-I’ve heard the type is smaller in the 15th edition, though I’ve not actually seen this.)
+The 16th edition is the current edition.

 How Not to Write a Novel by Howard Mittelmark & Sandra Newman.
 Funny, sometimes biting, advice on what not to do if you want to be published.
 This is one you’ll even quote to friends who aren’t writers.
 The advice is solid and the read enjoyable.